- REVIEWING ADVENTURES

 Preface to 'Reviewing Adventures'

 Why should I feel the need to reassure other

-adventurers that I am a friendly being who believes both in the value
+adventurers that I am a friendly being who believes both in

 of adventure and in the value of reviewing?